-- 6.1 Many of the observations made in connection with reception areas apply to interview rooms.
-They form an important part of the office facilities because, amongst other things, they provide an area of privacy in which employees and visitors can meet.
-This arrangement respects the right of visitors to privacy and confidentiality. - 6.2 It is especially important, therefore, that the design of interview areas should ensure that employees are positioned in such a way that it is possible to make a hasty exit i.e. position interviewer closest to the door.
-Providing means by which interview rooms can be overviewed from outside, possibly through a window in the wall or door offers a further element of protection. - 6.3 The following points must be borne in mind, particularly if violence is predicted: - avoid seeing a visitor in the interview room on one's own, particularly if the visitor is 'known' previously to have a violent nature - observe the visitor at all times - sit or stand between the visitor and the door.
-This will enable employees to withdraw from a violent situation quickly - keep a reasonable distance between you and the visitor, i.e. desks should be large enough to distance the public and the employee - there should be no heavy objects such as ash trays or ornaments etc., lying around the interview room, as these could be used as a missile or weapon - call for assistance by shouting or using any alarm system provided, unless this is likely to prevent you controlling the situation.
-Where an alarm is fitted in the building employees should know what is expected of them if activated - withdraw from a violent situation if you are able - one employee should be designated to check all interview rooms at the end of each working day to ensure that no-one is left to interview alone.
+- 6.1 Many of the observations made in connection with reception areas also apply to interview rooms and should be taken into consideration.
+Interview rooms form an important part of the office facilities because, amongst other things, they provide an area of privacy in which employees and visitors can meet.
+This arrangement respects the right of visitors to privacy and confidentiality. - 6.2 It is especially important that the design of interview rooms ensure that employees are positioned in such a way that it is possible to make a hasty exit, i.e. position interviewer closest to the door.
+Providing means by which interview rooms can be overviewed from outside, possibly through a window in the wall or door, offers a further element of protection. - 6.3 The following points must be borne in mind, particularly if violence is predicted: - avoid seeing a visitor in the interview room on one's own, particularly if the visitor is known to have a violent nature; - observe the visitor at all times; - sit or stand between the visitor and the door.
+This will enable employees to withdraw from a violent situation quickly; - keep a reasonable distance between you and the visitor, i.e. desks should be large enough to distance the public and the employee; - there should be no heavy objects, such as paperweights, ornaments, etc., lying around the interview room, as these could be used as a missile or weapon; - call for assistance by shouting or using any panic alarm system provided, unless this is likely to prevent you controlling the situation.
+Where a panic alarm is fitted in the building, other employees should know what is expected of them if it is activated; - withdraw from a violent situation if you are able; - one employee should be designated to check all interview rooms at the end of each working day to ensure that no-one is left to interview alone.